josephkirk/P4SyncTransfer/README.md

 ## Why I Made This

 I needed a reliable way to sync code between different Perforce environments without manual hassle.
-This project helps me automate that process and learn more about .NET and Perforce integration.

 Feel free to use it or modify it for your own needs!